 This is the story of the Good Samaritan.

 A foreigner travelling from Jerusalem to Jericho was set upon by thieves who beat him and stole his clothes.
-A Jewish priest and a Levite crossed the road and passed on by without helping.
+A Jewish priest and a Levite crossed the road and walked on without helping.

 Then a fellow from Samaria came along.
 He helped the beaten man, took him home and gave him a bed for the night.
 When he was well enough, the Samaritan gave him clothes and sufficient money to continue his journey.